g0nz4rth/pycaret-production-template/README.md

 </p>

 ## Project Description
 This project is highly inspired by the <a href="https://github.com/cookiecutter/cookiecutter" target="blank">Cookiecutter</a> data science template project.
-Cookiecutter is a standard choice for many data scientist when it comes to structure am end-to-end data science project.
+Cookiecutter is a standard choice for many data scientist when it comes to structure an end-to-end data science project.
 I've been using this library for more than a year now, and I've started to deal with some "problems" (totally personal point of view based on my own job requirements) when I need to deploy a model product of my data science modeling.

 At least for me, and based on my job requirements, Cookiecutter has a lot of extra directories I don't need at all and have never used on my modelings.
 In this modification I got rid of these folders, leaving only the most critical ones for a data science modeling project that will generate a trained pipeline that need to go to a production server.

 Unlike in a Cookiecutter project, by default I'm using a YAML config file to manage all the pipeline and model information as a sort of "single source of truth".
-By laveraging a YAML config file to set lists of parameters, paths, model hyperparameters and etc we can avoid to hardcode a lot of this stuff.
+By leveraging a YAML config file to set lists of predictors, paths, model hyperparameters and etc we can avoid hard-coding a lot of this stuff.

 **Author**: Arthur G.